 Do you understand the term ‘Digital Legacy’?

-The Digital Legacy Association’s annual digital death survey explores society’s attitudes towards death, bereavement, technology and the internet.
+The Digital Legacy Association’s digital death survey and subsequent reports explores society’s attitudes towards death, bereavement, technology and the internet.
 Our research indicates that the awareness around the term ‘digital legacy’ has increased significantly over the last few years.

 Data from the Digital Death Survey

-The Digital Legacy Association believe that only once someone understands the value of their own digital legacy will they be motivated to make suitable plans for it.
+The Digital Legacy Association believe that only once someone understands the value of their own digital legacy will they be motivated and therefore make suitable plans to address this area.

 Digital legacy Planning